bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 WHERE (X1 IS NULL OR X2 IS NULL OR X3 IS NULL OR X4 IS NULL OR X5 IS NULL OR Y IS NULL OR AGE IS NULL OR GENDER IS NULL OR WTYPE IS NULL)
 ```

-Checking if each column contains invalid values
+Checking if each column contains invalid values:
 ```
 SELECT *
 FROM doc_survey